-Countess sends out a roiling cloud of darkness in front of her, dealing Physical Damage to all enemies in the area of effect.
+Countess sends out a roiling cloud of darkness in front of her, dealing Ability Damage to all enemies in the area of effect.

 - Base damage is 80 and increases by 80 each ability level up to 260 at level 4.